 Once you get your new or used kayak back home, the first thing you want to do is start modifying it!
 This often means you want to start attaching new gear to your kayak, right?

-When you get your very first kayak, there are always a lot of questions one asks.
+When you get your very first kayak, there are always a lot of questions to ask.
 One of the first questions on someone’s mind is, “Can I drill holes into my kayak???”
 Because you want to personalize your kayak to your needs and add rod holders, eyelets, storage crates, and other gear to it!

 Well, yes, you can drill into your kayak!
 Read on!